What is Inventory Management Software?

-- Reporting Tools – There is a myriad of reporting tools that help in developing inventory total reports, order history, and transaction reports.
-These tools allow you to develop a seamless workflow by learning about your products in stock, what all needs to be re-ordered, which products are profitable and much more.
+- Reporting Tools - There is a myriad of reporting tools that develop inventory management systems' total reports, order history, and transaction reports.
+These tools allow you to develop a seamless workflow by learning about your products in stock, what all needs to be re-ordered, which products are profitable, and much more.

 - Inventory Forecasting - This feature allows you to decide the right amount of stock in your company so that you are not overstocked or holding too little stock.
 Both situations can be detrimental for your business and have a negative impact on your sales and productivity.

 - Inventory Alerts - Inventory alerts can be created and sent to you via emails or SMS when the inventory levels fall below the thresholds set by you.
 This helps in acquiring an advance notice about goods restocking.